eljamez/eljamez/README.md

 # eljamez.com

-A personal website of mine.
+🎲A personal website of mine.

+## Todos

+- update this readme
+- add snake
+- and so so much more 😅

 Below is the boilerplate readme from [Create React App](https://github.com/facebook/create-react-app).